caiogiffoni/caiogiffoni/README.md

 - ⚡ Fun fact: ...
 -->
   <div align="center">
--  🔭 I'm currently looking for a startign postiion as a Front End dev  <br>
+-  🔭 I'm currently looking for a starting postiion as a Front End dev  <br>
 -  📫 How to reach me: <a href="https://www.linkedin.com/in/caiocgfg" target="_blank">aqui</a> <br>
 -  📚 Currently studying: Backend